The Role of a Holistic Therapist

 The spa industry is booming, and thanks to online sites such as Wahanda, SpaFinder and festivals, like ‘The Mind Body and Spirit‘ more people are beginning to take an interest which is fantastic.
 So, it’s now about time people became familiar with the term ‘Holistic Therapist’

 Everybody knows what a Beauty Therapist does, so the purpose of this post is to make a clear distinction between the two professions.
 And, this is a great opportunity to educate those who are interested in the benefits of Holistic Therapies.

-When you visit a doctor he will ask certain questions noting your physical symptoms to diagnose the problem, and prescribe drugs or in extreme cases recommend surgery.
+When you visit a doctor, he will ask certain questions noting your physical symptoms to diagnose the problem and prescribe drugs or in extreme cases he might recommend surgery.

 But, a holistic therapist takes an interest in the whole you, mind, body and soul, both physically and emotionally.
 We will take into account your diet, alcohol consumption, exercise, home life, career, sleep patterns, and your emotional levels as well as your medical history.

 Therefore, the purpose of any holistic treatment is to create balance and harmony in order to prevent illness or disease.

 Holistic Therapists may work with the auric field and the chakras, otherwise known as spinning wheels of energy which are thought to be connected to your physical organs.